Enhancing Automatic Chord Recognition via Pseudo-Labeling and Knowledge Distillation: Methodology

 \subsection{Training Method}

-We employ a pre-trained teacher model $f_t: \mathbb{R}^{T \times F} \rightarrow \mathbb{R}^{T \times C}$ trained on $\mathcal{D}_l$ to generate pseudo-labels for unlabeled data.
+We employ a pre-trained teacher model $f_t: \mathbb{R}^{T \times F} \rightarrow \mathbb{R}^{T \times V}$ to generate pseudo-labels for unlabeled data.
 Any open-weight ACR model can serve as the teacher.
-In our experiments, we use the BTC model of Park et al.~\cite{Park19} as the teacher model, and use the standard vocabulary size $C=170$ for all training settings.
-For each unlabeled sequence $x_u \in \mathcal{D}_u$, pseudo-labels are generated via frame-wise argmax over teacher outputs:
+In our experiments, we use the BTC model from Park et al.~\cite{Park19} as the teacher model and adopt the standard vocabulary size $V=170$ for all training settings.
+For each unlabeled sequence $x_j \in \mathcal{D}_u$, pseudo-labels are generated via frame-wise argmax over teacher outputs:

 To preserve temporal coherence, we keep sequence boundaries intact during teacher inference (e.g., padding only at segment ends) and convert 100\% of frames to pseudo-labels without confidence filtering, yielding a pseudo-labeled dataset: